Leaflet/Leaflet/docs/plugins.md

 			<a href="https://github.com/FacilMap/Leaflet.HighlightableLayers">Leaflet.HighlightableLayers</a>
 		</td>
 		<td>
 		    Highlight Leaflet lines and polygons by adding a border and raising them above others.
-Add a transparent border to increase the tolerance for mouse/touch interactions.
+Add a transparent border to increase the tolerance for mouse/touch interactions. <a href="https://unpkg.com/leaflet-highlightable-layers/example.html">Demo</a>
 		</td>
 		<td>
 			<a href="https://github.com/cdauth/">Candid Dauth</a>